kdeldycke/meta-package-manager/readme.md

 ### Executables

-Standalone executables of `mpm`'s latest version are available as direct downloads for several platforms and architectures:
+Standalone binaries of `mpm`'s latest version are available as direct downloads for several platforms and architectures:

 | Platform          | `x86_64`                                                                                                                         | `arm64`                                                                                                                          |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |